 Fossil Rim Wildlife Center

-If spending the afternoon at Fossil Rim just isn’t enough you may want to consider spending a night or two.
-A variety of lodging is available from rustic luxury at the Lodge, to a minimalist cabin campout, or an upscale safari tent at the Foothills Safari Camp.
+If spending the afternoon at Fossil Rim just isn’t enough, you may want to consider spending a night or two.
+A variety of lodging is available from rustic luxury at the Lodge, to a cabin campout.
 The lodge, the original “ranch house” for the property, now serves as a Bed and Breakfast.
 A stone veranda overlooks a popular wildlife feeding area where resident herds of desert addax and gemsbok can often be seen making their way between pasture areas.
 All lodging includes breakfast and free admission to drive your car through Fossil Rim's Scenic Drive.

 Editor's Picks Articles